 How to Spot Sunburn

-- Drooping with crispy edges: Leaves may droop and develop brown or bleached spots.
+- Drooping with crispy edges: The leaves can droop and get brown spots.

 How to Fix It